dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **In-app purchases**: Choose **Block** to prevent in-app purchases from the store. **Not configured** allows store purchases within a running app.
 - **Explicit iTunes music, podcast, or news content (supervised only)**: Choose **Block** to prevent explicit iTunes music, podcast, or news content. **Not configured** allows the device to access content rated as adult from the store.
 - **Download content from iBook store flagged as 'Erotica'**: Choose **Block** to prevent stops users from downloading media from the iBook store that's tagged as erotica. **Not configured** allows the user to download books with the "Erotica" category.
 - **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing non-corporate documents in unmanaged apps. **Not configured** allows corporate documents to be viewed in any app.
-For example, You want to prevent users from saving files from the OneDrive app to Dropbox.
+For example, you want to prevent users from saving files from the OneDrive app to Dropbox.
 Configure this setting as **Block**.
 After the device receives the policy (for example, after a restart), it no longer allows saving.
   - **Allow managed apps to write contacts to unmanaged contacts accounts**: When set to **Allow**, users can add or synchronize any person's Outlook contact information, including business and corporate contacts, to the built-in Contacts app on the device.
 When set to **Not configured**, users can't add Outlook contacts to the built-in Contacts app on the device.

     To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.